cucumber007/publish/mdtc/cycle.md

 - Age of Enlightenment / Industrial Revolution (Modern)
     - 1760 – 2020
     - 1890 - if the new America was discovered near this period, there wouldn't be World War I (more space would be available for development)
+    - Great Depression wasn't a turmoil but more of a future-shock of the fast technological development
     - 1920
       - After World War I, companies that made tanks started making tractors
       - It increased labor productivity